 Do-li-na

-At the heart of the work are oral narratives and popular mythologies: fragments of animist, pagan, and Catholic traditions that persist in the region’s collective imagination.
-These stories become tools for rereading history critically, revealing how cultural knowledge endures in subtle and often overlooked forms.
-In the forests of Val Canale, Val Resia, and Val Natisone, these layers of memory surface through the presence of animals, whose movements resist interpretation and unsettle the boundary between the visible and the unseen.
+At the heart of the work are oral narratives and popular mythologies: fragments of animist, pagan, and Catholic traditions that continue to shape the region's collective imagination.
+These stories become a way of rereading history, revealing how cultural knowledge endures in subtle and often overlooked forms.

 © Davide Degano - Image from the Do-li-na photography project